Europeans in China during the Middle Ages

-1342 tomb of Katarina Vilioni, member of an Italian trading family, in Yangzhou.
+1342 tomb of Caterina Vilioni, member of an Italian trading family, in Yangzhou.

 Given textual and archaeological evidence, it is thought that thousands of Europeans lived in Imperial China during the Yuan dynasty.
 These were people from countries traditionally belonging to the lands of Christendom during the High to Late Middle Ages who visited, traded, performed Christian missionary work, or lived in China.
 This occurred primarily during the second half of the 13th century and the first half of the 14th century, coinciding with the rule of the Mongol Empire, which ruled over a large part of Eurasia and connected Europe with their Chinese dominion of the Yuan dynasty.
 (Note: The term "Medieval China" is mainly used by historians of Universal History.
 The dates between 585 (Sui dynasty) to 1368 (Yuan dynasty) comprise the medieval period in Chinese history.
 Historians of Chinese history call this period the "Chinese Imperial Era", which began after the unification of the seven kingdoms by the Qin dynasty.
 With the Ming dynasty, the early modern era began.)
 Whereas the Byzantine Empire centered in Greece and Anatolia maintained rare incidences of correspondence with the Tang, Song, and Ming dynasties of China, the Holy See sent several missionaries and embassies to the early Mongol Empire as well as to Khanbaliq (modern Beijing), the capital of the Mongol-led Yuan dynasty of China.
 These contacts with the West were preceded by rare interactions between the Han dynasty and Hellenistic Greeks and Romans.